PulseSync-LLC/YMusic-DRPC/doc/en/readme.md

      yarn start
      ```
     - Click the `Patch` button to install the script into Yandex Music.

 8. **Errors and other problems:**
     - Errors and problems during installation or operation of the application can always occur.
 You can create an `issue` with a description of your problem or write about the problem on the discord silver [YandexMusic DRPC](https://discord.gg/qy42uGTzRy ) where they will try to help you.

+9. **Making your contribution to the application:**
+ - If you want to help us with the development, read the [guide](https://github.com/PulseSync-Official/YMusic-DRPC/blob/patcher/doc/en/CONTRIBUTING.md).